Democrats press Trump's Supreme Court pick over new documents

 In a 2003 email, Kavanaugh suggested striking a line from a draft opinion piece that had stated “it is widely accepted by legal scholars across the board that Roe v.
 Wade and its progeny are the settled law of the land,” saying that the Supreme Court could overturn it.

 Asked about that document, Kavanaugh said he suggested the change because he thought the draft language was overstating the thinking of legal scholars at the time.
 He again declined to say whether the landmark 1973 ruling that legalized abortion nationwide, Roe v.
-Wade, was correctly decided, though he indicated - as he also had on Wednesday - that it is a decision that merits respect.

-“Roe v.
-Wade is an important precedent of the Supreme Court.
-It has been reaffirmed many times,” Kavanaugh told the panel.
+Wade, was correctly decided, though he indicated - as he also had on Wednesday - that it is a decision that merits respect as “an important precedent of the Supreme Court” that has been “reaffirmed many times.”

 Democratic Senator Cory Booker focused on an email he said described Kavanaugh’s views as a Bush White House aide on the use of “racial profiling” in the aftermath of the Sept.
 11, 2001, attacks on the United States by the al Qaeda Islamist militant group.